juliuscc/speak.exchange/README.md

 This directory provides components for viewing and editing specific decks.

 - **EditDeck.js** Presentational component for edit-deck view.
-- **EditDeckContainer.js** Container component for edit-deck view.
 - **useEditDeck.js:** The hook used in `EditDeckContainer`.
+- **ViewDeck.js:** Presentational compononent for view-deck view.
+- **withDeck.js:** "Glue function" that creates the container component for edit and view deck.
+- **WordCard.js:** A presentational component for a card in a deck.
-- **WordCardEdit.js:** A presentational component for a card in a deck.
+- **WordCardEdit.js:** A presentational component for an editable card in a deck.

 #### exchange